PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 * `cd` +  tab scrolls through the folders available to move to {: .notice--success}

-Create an empty jekyll blog in your desired folder by typing:
+Create an empty jekyll website in your desired folder by typing:

 {% highlight ruby %}
-jekyll new <blog name>
+jekyll new <website name>
 {% endhighlight %}

-(replacing 'blog name' with your blog name - with no spaces).
-Changing into your blog's directory and typing `dir` will list the files and folders created.
-These files contain everything needed to write and publish your blog.
+(replacing 'website name' with your website name - with no spaces).
+Changing into your website's directory and typing `dir` will list the files and folders created.
+These files contain everything needed to write and publish your page.

 To see what's what, open the folder containing your files in VSC (File > Open Folder).